-Multifunctional rooms such as kitchens need a more even spread of light than bedrooms or living rooms, which is why ceiling spotlights tend to be popular.
+Multifunctional rooms such as kitchens need a more even spread of light than bedrooms or living rooms, which is why spotlights tend to be popular for kitchen ceilings.

-For something a little different, try mixing up mini pendants as seen in this kitchen featuring deVOL’s handmade Porcelain Pendant Lights.
+For something a little different, try mixing up mini pendants as seen in this kitchen featuring deVOL’s handmade Porcelain Pendant lights.
 Each shade is slightly different, adding design interest without overpowering the space, as well as achieving great all-over coverage of light.

-3. Embrace industrial
+18. Embrace an industrial look

-4. Supersize your shade
+19. Supersize your shade

 If you’re looking for pendants with impact that won’t take over your kitchen, go for an outsized shade in a neutral finish.

-5. Work the walls
+20. Work the walls

-‘These wall lights were chosen to create specific zones to prep and cook within the kitchen,’ says Emma Sims Hilditch, founder of Sims Hilditch.
+‘These wall lights were chosen to create specific zones to prep and cook within the kitchen,’ says Emma Sims-Hilditch, founder of Sims Hilditch.
 ‘Having key areas with pools of light ensures that the room can be comfortably lit without having to resort to harsh spotlights.’

 It’s worth investing in dimmable wall lights that can be softened when task lighting is no longer required.
 Do check the light fixture, bulb and dimmer switch are all fully compatible to avoid flickering light when dimmed.

-6. Line it up
+21. Line it up

 While ceiling downlights don’t have to be aligned in neat rows – put them where they’re needed – pendants look best when hung with perfect symmetry.
-Establishing which feature to anchor your pendants to can prove tricky – especially if a key focus, like the chimney breast isn’t central to the room.
+Establishing which feature to anchor your pendants to can prove tricky – especially if a key focus, like the chimney isn’t central to the room.

 Planning your kitchen lighting in tandem with the cabinetry is the secret to success.
-‘Most pendant lights are fully adjustable but if possible be around when they are installed, to make sure they suit the ceiling height, your height and your personal preference,’ adds furniture designer Richard Mason, The Secret Drawer.
+‘Most pendant lights are fully adjustable but if possible be around when they are installed, to make sure they suit the ceiling height, your height and your personal preference,’ adds furniture designer Richard Mason of The Secret Drawer.

 Farmhouse kitchens are already well known for their characterful ceilings so, if you have height on your side, why not take it to the next level with some high impact lighting?

 These dramatic chandelier-style pendants are actually old fishing nets upcycled into fully functional chandeliers.
-The aged ropework is a clever nod to the rustic roof trusses above, while the jet-black finish provides plenty drama.
+The aged ropework is a clever nod to the rustic roof trusses above, while the jet-black finish provides plenty of drama.

-Bespoke kitchen by The Shaker Workshop [theshakerworkshop.com].
+Bespoke kitchen by The Shaker Workshop .

 High ceilings can prove problematic when it comes to achieving sufficient task lighting in the kitchen.
 Here, simple pared-back fittings on elongated cables brings light closer to the action, while simultaneously drawing attention to the room’s impressive height.

-9. Clear the way
+24. Clear the way

 Spanning multiple pendants the full length of the room helps to draw attention away from the beam dissecting the ceiling, while ‘barely-there’ recessed downlights pick up the baton above the worktops.

-Bespoke kitchen by Drew Forsyth [drewforsyth.co.uk]
+Bespoke kitchen by Drew Forsyth .

-10. Take care in a listed building
+25. Take care in an old building

 'Wall lights are particularly practical in farmhouses that are listed, as so many are.
-Puncturing holes in the ceiling is a big no-no within Listed Building regulations,’ says Irene Gunter, director, Gunter & Co.
+Puncturing holes in the ceiling is a big no-no within listed building regulations,’ says Irene Gunter, director, Gunter & Co.

 What’s the best way to light around wooden beams?

-‘For a cross beam in a vaulted ceiling, use a linear LED such as our Contour flush on top of the beam,’ says Luke Thomas, Design Director at John Cullen Lighting.
+‘For a cross beam in a vaulted ceiling, use a linear LED such as our Contour flush on top of the beam,’ says Luke Thomas, design director at John Cullen Lighting.
 ‘If you have a vertical post you can up-light the beams to skim light up the wood revealing its texture.’

 How do I light a kitchen with low ceilings?